szunami/blog-1/2017-03-15-data-structure-punning.html.md

 Such behavior is highly dangerous and brittle, however necessary it may be.
-In Rust’s mission to add safety to systems programming and to tread cautiously in all places where C has rushed in, Rust will need to support this kind of upcasting from a child reference to a parent reference.
+In Rust’s mission to add safety to systems programming and to tread cautiously in all places where C has rushed in, Rust will likely need to support this kind of upcasting from a child reference to a parent reference.

 Rust already has the foundations laid in both its syntax and its compiler